Honey: 6 Health Benefits & 6 Varieties

 Promotes Regeneration

-Honey is especially popular among endurance athletes because the remedy supports the body’s recovery.
+Honey is especially popular among endurance athletes because it supports the body’s recovery.

 Besides, your muscles will feel less stiff.
 The plant nectar is rich in amino acids, including arginine and glutamine.
 They represent important intermediates of metabolism and give honey its typical flavor.